dawidkotarba/interview_questions/README.md

 # recruitment_questions

-Recruitment questions I heard/was asked during interviews.
+Recruitment questions I (or colleagues ;)) heard/was asked during interviews.

+Feel free to create a PR after your next interview ;)